AEBilgrau/metaHD/README.md

 devtools::install_github("AEBilgrau/metaHD")
 ```

-The package is still under heavy development and should be considered unstable.
+The package is not currently being actively development.
+The package should also be considered unstable.
 Be sure that you have the [package development prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) if you wish to install the package from the source.

 Alternatives